 Mitigating against phishing attacks requires a focus on personnel communication and training.
-Because of the staying power of these attacks over time, there are a number of older resources that remain relevant today, such as this security tip from CISA in 2009, which lays out the basics of avoiding phishing and other social engineering attacks.
+Because of the staying power of these attacks over time, there are a number of older resources that remain relevant today, which lays out the basics of avoiding phishing and other social engineering attacks.
 In short, it is important to build a robust system that allows users to report suspicious emails or links and that conspicuously identifies emails from external sources.
 Communicate and train users to be security aware so they can spot common phishing attacks.
 Regularly test common “lures” by sending fake phishing emails to your own user base also provides an opportunity to strengthen security.
 These test-run phishing emails help users become accustomed to the hallmarks of a suspicious email and puts users in the habit of checking the URL of any link before they click.

 Exploiting new telework infrastructure.